Loading…

 He wakes up as Arthur Leywin, an infant in a world built around mana and magical attributes, where power comes from trained aether and inherited potential rather than raw physical cultivation.
 He has all his memories.
 He knows what he lost in his previous life by prioritizing strength over people.
 This second chance, he intends to do it differently.

-That dual motivation — continuing to pursue power while learning to build real relationships — runs through the entire series.
-TBATE is a power fantasy, but the power fantasy is complicated by the fact that its protagonist already knows what pure power without connection costs.
+That dual motivation (continuing to pursue power while learning to build real relationships) runs through the entire series.
+TBATE is a wish-fulfillment story, but the wish-fulfillment structure is complicated by the fact that its protagonist already knows what pure power without connection costs.

 The world he's reincarnated into has its own power structures, dangers, and political history that the series unfolds gradually.
 There are dungeons with dangerous magical creatures, noble houses with competing interests in mana bloodlines, and a larger geopolitical situation that eventually intersects with Arthur's development.
 The world-building is incremental: the early chapters show Arthur's immediate environment in detail, and the larger world comes into focus as his mobility and influence expand.